Assane134/dining_philosopher/dining_philo_scala/README.md

 # Dining philosopher project in Akka

 This project implements the parametric version of the dining philosopher problem in Akka.
-This project includes concurrent programming, deadlock provention, remote communication between virtual machines and actor-based communication.
+This project includes concurrent programming, deadlock prevention, remote communication between virtual machines and actor-based communication.

 ## Assignment requirements